wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products and design FOLDERS IN YOUR PLUGIN.
+= 3.1.3 =
+* New Feature - PayPal Standard, you can now allow checkouts that process in the currency that the user selects from your currency widget.
+* New Feature - You can now link downloads to absolute link by starting the file name with http:// or https://.
+* New Feature - You can now choose to show images per page or by default with dynamic sizing.
+This allows you to fit the product box to the image if images are different sizes.
+* New Action - wpeasycart_success_page_content_top, which allows you to inject js or other content at the top of the order success page.
+* Fix - Cart discount promotion with taxes were not based on discounted total, this has been corrected.
+* Fix - Checkout final button could be hit more than once on some servers.
+* Fix - Import/export of products with special characters improved.
+* Fix - Enqueue of admin jQuery extensions corrected to load correctly in more instances.
+* Fix - Shortcode editor was sometimes hidden from the screen because of location in the DOM on some websites, moving to the body using jQuery fixes this issue.
+* Fix - Grid quantity advanced option + price tears was calculating pricing incorrectly.
+* Fix - Advanced language editor simplified to work with more servers more consistently.
+* Fix - Menu Cart now loads through AJAX in order to work properly with caching plugins.
+* Fix - Previous CSS adjustment for shortcode editor to be compatible with DIVI theme was no longer working, updated admin editor css to improve usability.
+* Fix - Language system upgraded to ensure the language database entry is not overwritten on plugin update.
+This seemed to be occurring in a very small number of sites.
+* Fix - Coupon codes with live processing, if the order failed the times redeemed was still increasing by 1.
+* Fix - Subscription Payment failed notice email file was missing.
+This has been added to the system.
 = 3.1.2 =
 * New Feature - New basic setting to hide the cart icon in your menu (if using this option) when the cart is empty.
 * Improvement - Export product system breaks exported CSV files into 500 product groups and downloads them into a single zip file.
 This prevents server time outs on export and on import.